tscomm99/purple-team-workshop-2025-01/blue-verification.md

 ## Procedure for Analysing Emulation Part 1&2

-  To conduct the verification look at the emulation flow and try to match each step performed to a Splunk notable.

-- To perform this task you will be comparing the emulation actions performed to the detection posture
   - First you will look at all the actions that got detected by going through the Splunk notables and mapping them to the emulation
   - Second you will be going through the undetected emulation steps and check if there is no detection in place or if it did not trigger
   - As bonus task you can try to find out why it did not trigger and how good the detection quality is for those that triggered

+To conduct the verification look at the emulation flow and try to match each step performed to a Splunk notable.
+Write down all your observations in the Google document we prepared for you.

-  - Note: don't get confused if the sequence of the notables is not 100% aligned with the emulation, Splunk is configured to run all detections searches in batches every 5'
+Note: Don't get confused if the sequence of the Splunk detections/notables is not 100% aligned with the emulation, Splunk is configured to run all detections searches in batches every 5'

+To perform this task go through each emulation step chronologically and do the following:

-  - Check if you find a notable/triggered detection that matches the host, time and action performed by adversary
+- Check if you find a notable/triggered detection that matches the host, time and action performed in the emulation
+  - If so, write down the detection rules/searches that triggered and
+    - Which ATT&CK technique ID does the detection list, note the ones that do not match with the ones listed in the emulation (this is important to make the ATT&CK gap analysis)
-  - If not make a open search for a good identifying sting of the emulation step
+  - If not perform an open search for a/some good identifying string/s (e.g. quser) of the emulation step
     - If you get no search results - no luck
     - If you get search results
-          - check if you got a detection that did not get triggered and take a note
+        - check if we have a detection that did not get triggered and take a note
             - Search for a significant term e.g. quser.exe in the Splunk ES configuration > content management
             - Test the detection by copying the search expression into the manual search
-  - If you got a detection/notable verify if the ATT&CK Techniques match (this is important to make the ATT&CK gap analysis)
-      - If not take a note
+        - if we have no failed detection note what could be used in the data we collected in Splunk
-  - Bonus (provide good example steps)
+- Bonus (TBD provide good example steps)
     - Check if you can find a detection for an undetected step in the SIGMA repo
     - Check if you can find out why the detection in place did not trigger
         - Check the syntax of the detection and compare it to the data

-### Collect and Document Findings of Red Team Steps Execution
-  - Were there any?

 ### Possible Findings of this Verification